Whether you're Catholic, christian or spiritual, you might

 Blessed Sacrament Chapel

-an 8:30am mass, the Blessed Sacrament is exposed for Eucharistic
+after the 8:30am mass, the Blessed Sacrament is exposed for Eucharistic

 Adoration until the 4:45pm benediction.